The 2016 Christmas party season started on Saturday 12th November with a spectacular evening of entertainment - and even more spectacular fundraising!

 The Grand Auction

-Lot 110 in our Grand Auction was an opportunity for bidders to provide a very special VIP day out for children with cancer and their families at the wonderful Grand Pier in Weston-Super-Mare.
+One lot was an opportunity for bidders to provide a very special VIP day out for children with cancer and their families at the wonderful Grand Pier in Weston-Super-Mare.
+This lot alone raised £60,000.
 We are so grateful to the Grand Pier for hosting the day.

-A box for eight at Wembley Stadium for families of children with cancer, donated by Tradewise Insurance Company, raised £8,500, while 24 tickets to Disney on Ice for families, donated by Rory Barker, raised £10,000.
+A box at Wembley Stadium for an England friendly game, donated by Rob Templeman for families with a child with cancer, raised £20,000, while 20 tickets to Disney on Ice for families with a child with cancer, donated by Rory Barker, raised £13,000.

 You can see full details of all of these prizes by downloading our Prize brochure.